 Tik Tok revolves around the ability to portray creativity, knowledge, and to help capture life’s most precious moments.
 Tying your brand into relevant TikTok trends and themes is a new and exciting way to connect with a huge number of people.
 Not to mention it’s an important way to gain valuable insight into the way that Gen Z consumes content.

 Think back to 2005 when Facebook just came onto the market and caused massive disruption.
-Brands who adjust the best to emerging digital trends are typically the most successful in the long run, so make sure your eCommerce brand is ahead of the curve.
+Brands that adjust the best to emerging digital trends are typically the most successful in the long run, so make sure your eCommerce brand is ahead of the curve.

 This low barrier to entry is an appealing ‘in’ for brands who want to explore a new platform that appeals to future generations.